chienhsiang-hung/blog/content/posts/2022/draft1/index.md

     3. Head Interview
 - [x] *2022-11-04* ~~**1st Round Virtual Interview w/ Hiring Manager**~~

-    Only discovered **the 1st Round Interview was actually with a Consultant** in half an hour to the interview lol
+    Only discovered **the 1st Round Interview was actually interviewing with a Consultant[^AssociateConsultant]** in half an hour to the interview lol

     The interview went smooth I think